North Aberdeen Bridge Project

 Preliminary and final design

-During this the phase, the Preferred Alternative will be developed into detailed construction documents.
+During this phase, the Preferred Alternative will be developed into detailed construction documents.

 Environmental approvals